Skip to main content

 Ducati 900ss cafe racer overhead

-J.B.’s SuperSport started its life as a 1993 900SS and in the end, about the only elements not modified were the front forks, wheels, tank, and dash.
+J.B.’s SuperSport started its life as a 1993 900SS, and in the end, about the only elements not modified were the front forks, wheels, tank, and dash.
 He purchased the bike as a basket case from a Marine who was shipping off to South Korea.
-It was missing the great majority of its bodywork, had bent bars, and numerous dents in the tank.
+It was missing the great majority of its bodywork, had bent bars, and had numerous dents in the tank.

 Ducati 900ss cafe racer fairing